 Please note that the agenda is subject to change.

-2-3: Conversations and Choices for the Caregiver / Kathy McBeth, MA / What are the plights that caregivers face when taking care of somebody who is suffering through cancer?
+2-3: Exploring Supports for the Caregiver / Kathy McBeth, MA / What are the plights that caregivers face when taking care of somebody who is suffering through cancer?
 This session will discuss some of the tough conversations and difficult choices that caregivers and patients face, as well as some ways to find guidance through those tough times.

 2-4: Therapeutic Targeting of Anti-Estrogen-Resistant ER+ Breast Cancer/ Todd Miller, PhD / Patients with estrogen receptor (ER)-positive breast cancer are often treated with anti-estrogen therapy.
 This session will discuss knowledge gained from breast cancer cells and animal models, which is being actively translated into early-phase clinical trials to develop more effective strategies to prevent cancer recurrence and manage disease.

 2-5: Ovarian Cancer Screening / Elise Everett, MD /The recommendations for ovarian cancer screening can vary depending on your risk factors and medical history.
 This session will provide a better understanding of the data behind these and help you make choices that are right for you.

 2-6: What's Density Got to Do With It?
 Breast Density and How it Affects Screening for You and Your Patients / Sally Herschorn, MD / Having dense breasts is the number one reason cancers are missed on mammograms.
 Up to 50% of women have dense breasts.
 Breast density is also a risk factor for breast cancer.
 If you have dense breasts you belong to a very big club.
 This talk will explain what breast density means for the patient and her provider and the options available to improve screening.